iOS 26

 Newer iPhone models come preset with SOS mode.
 Once activated, this feature contacts emergency services to assist one in need.

-It can be used without SIM cards and can even be activated when the cell service is poor.
-A user can trigger the device into SOS mode by holding down the home button and one of the volume buttons at the same time or pressing the sleep/wake button 5 times in sequence.
+It can be used without SIM cards and even activated when the cell service is poor.
+A user can trigger the device into SOS mode by simultaneously holding down the home button and one of the volume buttons or pressing the sleep/wake button 5 times in sequence.

 While the ease of activation is useful and can be life-saving, it can also be easily set off by accident.
 If this happens, it can cause frustration and alarm to users.
 This is doubly inconvenient if your iPhone becomes stuck in SOS mode.